StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/jobs/new-job.md

 4. Select a Branch / Tag or Commit from the dropdown menu.

     :::note
-    These outputs depend on the git repository associated with the job.
+    These outputs depend on the Git repository associated with the job.
     :::

 5. Enter the script you want your job to execute in the script path field.